 Since both compressed and liquid oxygen tanks need to be refilled or replaced when they run out, another thing to keep in mind is the size of the different types of oxygen tanks.
 There are two different ways medical oxygen tank sizes are measured.
-The old method was to give the oxygen tank sizes letters, ranging from A to E, which indicated a specific size.
+The current method is to label oxygen tank sizes with M (for medical) with a number signifying the cubic feet of oxygen that each of the medical oxygen tank sizes will hold.
+The older method labels the oxygen tank sizes with letters, ranging from A to E, which indicates a specific size.
 In this categorizing system for medical oxygen tank sizes, A was the smallest unit while E was the largest.
-That was confusing for some users, so the newer method is to label oxygen tank sizes with M (for medical) with a number signifying the cubic feet of oxygen that each of the medical oxygen tank sizes will hold.
+That was confusing for some users.

 If you are unfamiliar with the new sizing and are concerned about finding the medical oxygen tank sizes you need, most suppliers will show you the conversion of the old technique to the new sizing to ensure you get the size that is right for you.
 Keep in mind that while you can get large and small oxygen tank sizes, these tanks are still quite heavy and require careful handling.